cyberbiont/vscode-profiles/README.md

 _default: true_
 If you have `profile` option in your workspace settings (`.vscode/setting.json`) this profile will be automatically activated, when you open this workspace.

 At this time, this means that you cannot switch profiles, if you have 'bounded' (initial) profile set (if 'autoSwitch.initial' option is set to 'true' and you have 'initial' option set).
 To change the profile, you should change 'initial' setting and re-load your workspaces.
 So, I currently recommend to use this option in workspace settings when you are settled on what profile you want to use with your project.
-Do not use it in global settings!
+Do not use it in user settings!

 In the future, changing profile may become possible, but this will require some architectural changes.